 In December 2022, LEGO Education launched a new version of the SPIKE app, which is necessary to program SPIKE Prime and SPIKE Essential robots.
-At the same time, the previous app was renamed, which caused some understandable perplexity among users.
+At the same time, the previous app was renamed, which caused understandable confusion among its users.

 The latest release is the 3rd version of the SPIKE app.
 The 1st version allowed users to program only SPIKE Prime electronics, and was ultimately updated to the 2nd version with programming options for SPIKE Essential.

 The 2nd app version, previously known as SPIKE™, now renamed to SPIKE™ Legacy, still exists and works as usual.
-SPIKE Legacy will be officially supported by LEGO Education until the end of June 2023.
+SPIKE Legacy will be supported by LEGO Education until the end of 2023.

 The newest 3rd version of the app is called SPIKE™ 3.
 The interface is identical to SPIKE Legacy.
-There are several differences in Word Blocks, the Bluetooth connection is slightly faster, but you will also notice some shortcomings.
-At the moment, you can't use Python in this version.
+There are several differences in Word Blocks, the Bluetooth connection is slightly faster, app supports larger programs and should be compatible with more devices.
+At the beginning, you couldn't use Python in this version, but this functionality has now been restored as part of a larger update this summer.

-Both apps have downloadable and browser versions.
-You can access browser version for SPIKE Legacy here, and SPIKE 3 here.
+Both apps have downloadable (SPIKE Legacy, SPIKE 3) and browser versions (SPIKE Legacy, SPIKE 3).
 However, the downloadable apps have had fewer issues over time, so we recommend sticking with them.

-The 2nd app version, SPIKE Legacy, and the newest 3rd app version, SPIKE 3, are actually two separate apps.
-You can have both of them installed on your computer, but you cannot run them simultaneously.
+The 2nd app version (SPIKE Legacy) and the newest 3rd app version (SPIKE 3) are actually two separate apps.
+You can have both installed on your computer, but you cannot run them simultaneously.
 The same applies to the browser versions.

 As a consequence, you could theoretically program your SPIKE set in two different versions of the SPIKE app.